EricTurner3/python/random_person_generator/README.md

 Random Person Generator
 ===
+Original v1.0 Build:
 This is the directory for a collection of scripts to generate a random, non-existant person.
 I get a lot of spam emails, so this is useful to generate spam data and I can use it to then generate fake emails or people to spam out for whatever need I have.

+Update: v1.1 (27 Mar 2019)
+I added a birthdate generator and social security num generator.
+Unfortunately, the method I used does not support Python 2.x so Python 3+ must be used.
+I also better formatted the console output.

 Description of Files:
 * **addresses.json** - This is a copy of addresses-us-all.json from RRAD on GitHub (https://github.com/EthanRBrown/rrad)